February 26, 2016

 Nancy Wiebe resigned from the position of Executive Director of Institutional Advancement on Wednesday.
 The resignation is effective June 30, though cessation of duties is immediate.

-As of Tuesday, September 2nd, the drought monitor report indicates little change except the little bit of moderate drought decreased to under 2%.
+As of Tuesday, September 30th, the drought monitor report indicates little change from last week.